KL111 (Early-Middle Roman Italian Plastic Lamp) [permalink]

 Fabric, firing, surface

 Fabric: 2.5YR 6/6, light red.
 Slip: 10R 5/8, red.
-Hard, dense, medium-fine fabric has frequent, small, subrounded, white and black inclusions.
+Hard, dense, medium fine fabric; smooth to slightly granular break, with somewhat rough surface texture; frequent, tiny to small, subrounded, white and black inclusions and small, sub angular, red bits.
 Somewhat thick, even, dull to semilustrous slip.
 North Italian-Central European?

 One large fragment preserves handle and central part of discus.
 Heavy abrasion and sparse gouging.